hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 We would also really love to collaborate with other people in the web archiving community to extend this work.

 As for Hex.Camp, it is entirely self-funded at the moment.
 We work on it when we have time between freelance consulting work.
-Currently, we have availability for projects, e
+Currently, we have availability for projects.

 As Hex.Camp matures and opens up to multiple users, we do plan to put some fundraising mechanisms in place so that individual communities can be self-sustaining.